-30 cases of Penile Hair Tourniquet Injury who received treatment at the Pediatric Urology Department, Children's Hospital and University of Child Health Science, Lahore, starting Jan.
+We conducted review of data involving 30 cases of Penile Hair Tourniquet Injury who received treatment at the Pediatric Urology Department, Children Hospital and University of Child Health Science, Lahore, starting at Jan.
 2017 to Dec.
 2023.
-The Institutional Review Board approves this study under the reference ERB-No/730/CH-UCHS.
+This study is approved by the Institutional Review Board under the reference number No/730/CH-UCHS.
 The data was recorded on a predesigned proforma.
-The variables of our study were clinical presentation, grade of injury, outcome of surgical intervention and complications.
+The variables of our study were, clinical presentation, grade of injury, outcome of surgical intervention and complications.
 Data was analyzed by SSPS 21.
-All patients who presented with acute conditions underwent removal of the tourniquet at the clinic or in the operating room under general anaesthesia in those children who were non-cooperative.
-The tourniquet removed was mostly a bunch of hair or thread.
-Subsequently, the children underwent re-examination at 6 to 8 weeks later and were graded on the basis of the grading system, which was proposed by Harouchi and Bashir et al., as outlined in Table 1 [10, 11].
+All patients who presented with acute condition underwent removal of tourniquet at clinic or in the operating room under general anesthesia in those children who were non cooperative.
+The tourniquet removed, was mostly the bunch of hair or thread.
+Subsequently, the children underwent re-examination at 6 to 8 weeks later and graded on bases of grading system which was proposed by Harouchi and Bashir et al, as outlined in Table 1 [10, 11].